mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

             # was successful and included the topologyVersion field, or the
             # previous response included the moreToCome flag, or the server
             # has just transitioned to Unknown from a network error.
-            if (description.type != Unknown and description.topologyVersion != Null or
+            if (description.type != Unknown and description.topologyVersion != Null) or
-                    connection.moreToCome or
-                    (isNetworkError(description.error) and previousDescription.type != Unknown)):
+                    (conn is not None && connection.moreToCome) or (isNetworkError(description.error) and previousDescription.type != Unknown)):
                 continue